-Product Feature 3 Blade Carbon Design with Pivot Te Functional benefit Smoother more symmetrical gait: The Pro-Flex Pivot provides smooth stance terminates with a powerful p The increased ankle range of motion centre of gravity which showed to co do not need to raise the heel to mai The result is a more symmetrical ga Reference 19.
-Snyder, R.D., et al., The effect of limb in dysvascular below-knee
+Product Feature 3 Blade Carbon Design with Pivot Technology Smoother more symmetrical gait: Functional benefit The Pro-Flex Pivot provides smooth roll over.
+Its consistent progression towards terminal stance terminates with a powerful push-off.
+The increased ankle range of motion has been shown to minimise the elevation of the body centre of gravity which showed to contribute to a reduction of sound limb loading, as patients do not need to raise the heel to maintain tibial progression 19 .
+The result is a more symmetrical gait.
+Reference 19.
+Snyder, R.D., et al., The effect of five prosthetic feet on the gait and loading of the sound limb in dysvascular below-knee amputees.
+J Rehabil Res Dev, 1995.
+32(4): p.
+309-15.